Mika'il Sankofa

-Mika'il Sankofa (born Michael Lofton, 10 December 1963 in Montgomery, Alabama) is a world recognized sabre fencer and coach.
+Mika'il Sankofa (born Michael Lofton, 10 December 1963 in Montgomery, Alabama) is a sabre fencer and coach.
 He competed in the individual and team sabre events at the 1984, 1988 and 1992 Summer Olympics.

 Background

 During his fencing career, Sankofa trained under Tanya Adamovich, Csaba Elthes, Peter Frohlich, Szabo Adrosh, Christian Bauer and Lazlo Szepesi.

 A graduate of New York University with a BA in Economics, Sankofa is a former publicist who has worked for firms such as Ernst & Young, Grey Advertising, Kirshenbaum, Bond & Partners and Shandwick International.

 From 1990 - 2009, Sankofa served as co-founder, director of athletics and fencing coach for the Peter Westbrook Foundation.
 He was responsible for running a year-round class for over 200 participants, including a number of elite-level athletes.
 Sankofa's students have included three NCAA champions, five national champions, six junior world team members, the 2005 Junior Olympic men's cadet and junior sabre champions, the 2005 Junior Olympic women's sabre champion and the 2005 national cadet men's sabre champion.